YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

    ... snip ...
 {% endcodeblock %}

 Next we need to take the scalpel to `csd_core`.
-When we first created this application, it was intended to manage all of the interaction with Riak and to manage the intracacies of dealing with snippets and other objects without exposting Riak's inner workings to the `csd_web` application.
+When we first created this application, it was intended to manage all of the interaction with Riak and to manage the intricacies of dealing with snippets and other objects without exposing Riak's inner workings to the `csd_web` application.
 To do this we put a [gen_server][] in place, called `csd_core_server`, which handled the incoming requests.
 It internally established connections to Riak and used them without destroying them.

 For now, we'll be keeping this `gen_server` in place but we're going to make some modifications to it: